Slowly, slowly, progress

 My apologies for not sending out this update earlier, however fundraising and compliance have been my main objectives.
 I head back to Tanzania next week.

-I am at two arts markets this weekend in Boston, Greenway Open Market on Saturday and Sowa on Sunday, if in the area, please stop by!
-I look forward to increasing the amount of funds raised for our students!
+I am at two farmers markets this weekend in Boston, Greenway Open Market on Saturday and Sowa on Sunday, if in the area, please stop by!
+I look forward to sharing our work with everyone who comes by!

 Thank you so much for all you do!
 We wouldn’t be where we are today without you!